yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 * Number of entries: 248
 * Number of unique encounters: 155

 Each entry in the record_database is a recorded ping from another phone, therefore the total number of entries in the database would include multiple entries from the same individual encountered.
 Since the encrypted identifiant in the 'msg' column is unique for each individual, a groupby by date and 'msg' would give us the total number of unique encounters I had.
-Grouping by date would enable us to account for the possibility of running into the same person twice on different days, although this subsequently holds the assumption that all entries with the same individual encountered in the same day are from the same "session" (by which I mean a continuous block of time where we were in close contact and pings were exchanged).
-In fact there were no repeated encounters in my set of data - each individual encountered only had one "session" with me.
-This was to be expected as I was mostly working from home, where I turned scanning off.
+Grouping by date would enable us to account for the possibility of running into the same person twice on different days.
+This of course, subsequently holds the assumption that all entries with the same individual was not encountered more than once in the same day under separate occassions.
+Since on most days I was only going out once, this assumption was valid on my dataset.
+In fact, there were no repeated encounters in my set of data - each individual encountered only had one block of ping exchanges with me.
+This was to be expected as I did not meet friends or colleagues more than once over this period of time, and did not turn on TraceTogether at home.

-The cumulative plot of the total number of unique encounters over the 15 days or so shows just how rarely I was out - most of the increments happen by leaps and bounds with long periods of no new encounters.
+Indeed the cumulative plot of the total number of unique encounters over the 15 days or so shows just how rarely I was out - most of the increments happen by leaps and bounds with long periods of no new encounters.

 ![Cumulative Encounters](/assets/img/trace/encounters_cumulative.png)